signalogic/SigSRF_SDK/mediaTest_readme.md

 <a name="mediaMinCommandLineOptions"></a>
 ### Options and Flags

 The -dN command line argument specifies options and flags.
-Here are some of the key flags, including command line value, a brief description, and the <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaTest/cmd_line_options_flags.h">cmd_line_options_flags.h</a> flag name given in ().
-Many use cases require flags to be combined together:
+Here are some key flags, including the flag name, a brief description, and -dN value given in ():

-> 0x01 (DYNAMIC_SESSIONS) - enable dynamic sessions<br/>
+> DYNAMIC_SESSIONS (0x01) - enable dynamic sessions<br/>
-> 0x08 (ENABLE_STREAM_GROUP_ASR) - apply ASR to stream group output<br/>
+> ENABLE_STREAM_GROUP_ASR (0x08) - apply ASR to stream group output<br/>
-> 0x10 (USE_PACKET_ARRIVAL_TIMES) - use packet arrival timestamps.
+> USE_PACKET_ARRIVAL_TIMES (0x10) - use packet arrival timestamps.
 Omit if input packets (e.g. pcap file) have incorrect (or no) arrival timestamps<br/>
-> 0x400 (ENABLE_STREAM_GROUPS) - enable stream groups<br/>
+> ENABLE_STREAM_GROUPS (0x400) - enable stream groups<br/>
-> 0x800 (ENABLE_WAV_OUTPUT) - enable wav output when either ENABLE_STREAM_GROUPS or ENABLE_TIMESTAMP_MATCH_MODE is active<br/>
+> ENABLE_WAV_OUTPUT (0x800) - enable wav output when either ENABLE_STREAM_GROUPS or ENABLE_TIMESTAMP_MATCH_MODE is active<br/>
-> 0x1000 (ENABLE_DER_STREAM_DECODE) - enable DER stream decode.
+> ENABLE_DER_STREAM_DECODE (0x1000) - enable DER stream decode.
 Enables decoding of [encapsulated streams](#user-content-encapsulatedstreams) (e.g. UDP/RTP encapsulated in TCP/IP)<br/>
+> ENABLE_SSRC_SESSION_MATCHING (0x2000) - enable SSRC session matching.
+Allows sessions with different IP addrs/ports to be joined with a previous session if their SSRCs match.
+This flag should only be applied when DYNAMIC_SESSIONS is enabled
-> 0x40000 (ANALYTICS_MODE) - operate in analytics mode.
+> ANALYTICS_MODE (0x40000) - operate in analytics mode.
 Telecom mode is the default<br/>
-> 0x80000 (ENABLE_AUTO_ADJUST_PUSH_RATE) - use a queue balancing algorithm for packet push rate.
+> ENABLE_AUTO_ADJUST_PUSH_RATE (0x80000) - use a queue balancing algorithm for packet push rate.
 Typically applied when packet arrival timestamps can't be used<br/>
-> 0x4000000 (ENABLE_DORMANT_SESSIONS) - enable dormant sessions.
+> ENABLE_DORMANT_SESSIONS (0x4000000) - enable dormant sessions.
 Dormant sessions are defined as a session with a channel SSRC that is duplicated by another session / channel, implying a pause or halt in the original channel.
 In such cases the dormant session channel is flushed and any remaining media is cleared from its state information and jitter buffers. mediaMin default behavior is to allow multiple sessions to duplicate an SSRC in sessions with different endpoints, assuming correct interleaving of the same SSRC.
 Examples might include interception or call recording of the same stream at different points during its transmission.
 To enable on per-session basis see TERM_ENABLE_DORMANT_SESSION flag in <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/shared_includes/session.h" target = "_blank">shared_include/session.h</a>.
 For more information see [Dormant Sessions](#user-content-commandlinedormantsessions) below<br/>
-> 0x8000000 (ENABLE_JITTER_BUFFER_OUTPUT_PCAPS) - enable per-stream jitter buffer output pcaps if they should be needed for media quality analysis or other packet inspection.
+> ENABLE_JITTER_BUFFER_OUTPUT_PCAPS (0x8000000) - enable per-stream jitter buffer output pcaps if they should be needed for media quality analysis or other packet inspection.
 If enabled mediaMin will write out xxx_jbN.pcap files as shown in [Jitter Buffer Outputs](#user-content-jitterbufferoutputs).
 Otherwise the default is disabled to avoid unnecessary file space usage<br/>
-> 0x100000000000000 (ENABLE_TIMESTAMP_MATCH_MODE) - enable timestamp-match mode, which depends only on input stream arrival and RTP timestamps, with no wall clock reference.
+> ENABLE_TIMESTAMP_MATCH_MODE (0x100000000000000) - enable timestamp-match mode, which depends only on input stream arrival and RTP timestamps, with no wall clock reference.
 This is useful for reprocibility / repeatability reasons, for example in bulk pcap processing modes.
 Note however that any timestamp inaccuracies -- such as clock drift, post-gap restart, wrong packet rates -- may cause incorrect output timing and lack of synchronization between streams</br>
-> 0x400000000000000 (SHOW_PACKET_ARRIVAL_STATS) - show packet arrival stats in mediaMin summary stats display, including average interval between packets and average packet jitter vs stream ptime.
+> SHOW_PACKET_ARRIVAL_STATS (0x400000000000000) - show packet arrival stats in mediaMin summary stats display, including average interval between packets and average packet jitter vs stream ptime.
 These stats differ somewhat from Wireshark, as they apply only to media packets and exclude SID and DTMF packets</br>

+Note that many use cases require flags to be combined together.
+All flags are documented in <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaTest/cmd_line_options_flags.h">cmd_line_options_flags.h</a>.

 <a name="RealTimeInterval"></a>
 #### Real-Time Interval